 If we’ve learnt anything about the Daintree, it’s that it is a vitally important and wonderful part of Australia’s, and the world’s, history.
-This is why we’re committed to protecting the Daintree Rainforest at all costs – it’s our duty to the planet and to the protection of the unique and important species that exist here.
+This is why we’re committed to protecting the Daintree Rainforest – it’s our duty to the planet and to the unique and important species that exist here.
 Read on to learn more about how Rainforest Rescue’s initiatives are helping to protect the Daintree from increasing clearing and development.

 Read more about our conservation efforts here.

 PLANT A RAINFOREST

 Over three-quarters of Australia’s rainforests have been cleared since European settlement.
 ‘Plant a rainforest’ is our restoration initiative, where we plant trees on previously cleared areas of rainforest.
 This helps establish habitat for the plants and animals endemic to that specific ecosystem and protects the incredibly important wildlife of the Daintree.

 Read here to learn more about replanting Australian rainforests.

 The Daintree plant nursery is where we plant and propagate rainforest trees that will be planted in our Plant a Rainforest project.
 We collect seeds from the Daintree Lowland Rainforest and then replant them back into the area from our plant nursery.
 The nursery produces an average of 12,000 plants a year with the help of our incredible volunteers.

 Click the link below to learn more about our Daintree Rainforest Plant Nursery.

 There are so many ways you can help protect, preserve, and grow the incredible Daintree Rainforest.
 Whether you want to donate or volunteer, Rainforest Rescue has a number of projects that you can take part in.
 Read how to get involved, or head to the donate link to help us in our work.